-Process Outcome Effectiveness criteria Example of review approach 9.
+Process Outcome Effectiveness criteria Example of review approach 8.
+Risk management Risk management involves the identification of risks and their management within an acceptable level of risk.
+129 The risk management framework effectively manages the risk that the licensee does not maintain effective service standards 8.1 Risk management policies and procedures exist and are applied to minimise internal and external risks 8.2 Risks are documented in a risk register and treatment plans are implemented and monitored 8.3 Probability and consequences of asset failure are regularly assessed Assess whether the risks that most affect the management and performance of the assets have been identified Assess the adequacy of policies and procedures covering risk management Assess whether the risk management policies and procedures have been applied in practice Assess the adequacy of staff understanding and training on risk management 9.
 Contingency planning Contingency plans document the steps to deal with the unexpected failure of an asset.
 Contingency plans have been developed and tested to minimise any major disruptions to service standards.
-9.1 Contingency plans are documented, understood and tested to confirm their operability and to cover higher risks Determine whether contingency plans have been developed and are current Determine whether contingency plans have been tested.
+9.1 Contingency plans are documented, understood and tested to confirm their operability and to cover higher risks 130 Determine whether contingency plans have been developed and are current Determine whether contingency plans have been tested.
 If so, review the results to confirm any improvements identified have been implemented.
 10. Financial planning Financial brings together the financial elements of the service delivery to ensure its financial viability over the long term.
-The financial plan is reliable and provides for the long-term financial viability of the services.
-10.1 The financial plan states the financial objectives and identifies strategies and actions to achieve those 10.2 The financial plan identifies the source of funds for capital expenditure and recurrent costs 10.3 The financial plan provides projections of operating statements (profit and loss) and statement of financial position (balance sheets) 10.4 The financial plan provides firm predictions on income for the next five years and reasonable predictions beyond this period 10.5 The financial plan provides for the operations and maintenance, administration and capital expenditure requirements of the services 10.6 Large variances in actual/budget income and expenses are identified and corrective action taken where necessary Obtain a copy of the financial planning, budgeting and reporting process and assess its effectiveness Obtain a copy of the current financial plan (including budget/actual) and assess whether the process is followed 11.
-Capital expenditure planning The capital expenditure plan provides a schedule of new works, rehabilitation and replacement works, together with estimated annual expenditure for these works over the next five or more years.
-Since capital investments tend to be large and lumpy, projections would normally be The capital expenditure plan provides reliable forward estimates of capital expenditure and asset disposal income.
-Reasons for the decisions and for the evaluation of alternatives and options are documented.
-11.1 There is a capital expenditure plan covering works to beundertaken, actions proposed, responsibilities and dates 11.2 The capital expenditure plan provides reasons for capital expenditure and timing of expenditure 11.3 The capital expenditure plan is consistent with the asset life and condition identified in the asset management plan 11.4 There is an adequate process to ensure the capital expenditure plan is regularly updated and implemented Understand the capital expenditure planning process and assess its effectiveness Obtain a copy of the capital expenditure plan for the current year and assess whether the process is being followed
+131 The financial plan is reliable and provides for the long- term financial viability of the services.
+10.1 The financial plan states the financial objectives and identifies strategies and actions to achieve those 10.2 The financial plan identifies the source of funds for capital expenditure and recurrent costs 10.3 The financial plan provides projections of operating statements (profit and loss) and statement of financial position (balance sheets) 10.4 The financial plan provides firm predictions on income for the next five years and reasonable predictions beyond this period 10.5 The financial plan provides for the operations and maintenance, administration and capital expenditure requirements of the services 10.6 Large variances in actual/budget income and expenses are identified and corrective action taken where necessary Obtain a copy of the financial planning, budgeting and reporting process and assess its effectiveness Obtain a copy of the current financial plan (including budget/actual) and assess whether the process is followed